 Remember the rolodex, a card spinner or box on desks before computers?
 No?
-Well they made a come back.
-Heidi Swap started scrapbooking memories with rolodex cards and called the Memory Dex Cards and sold kits and dies.
+Well they have made a comeback.
+Heidi Swap started scrapbooking memories with rolodex cards and called the Memory Dex Cards, and sold kits and dies.

 I store my memory dex cards cards in boxes.
-I love having access to them only desk.
+I love having access to them on my desk.
 These are cards form the free Wisdom Bible Journaling Class.

 What is the difference between Printable and Digital kit?

 Bible Journal Loves' kits usually include both printable and digital (please read descriptions carefully).
 Both printable and digital are downloads.
 Nothing is shipped.
 Because they are stored on your computer you can use these stickers over and over and over!